Introduction

 Establishing Guidelines

-and offering clear guidelines on acceptable sound levels can promote a respectful living environment.
+Establishing and offering clear guidelines on acceptable sound levels can promote a respectful living environment.

-Soundproofing common areas is crucial; utilizing noise-reducing materials in walls and floors can significantly diminish sound transmission.
+Soundproofing is crucial; utilizing noise-reducing materials in walls and floors can significantly diminish sound transmission.
 For instance, installing acoustic panels and sound-absorbing paint can enhance the aesthetic appeal while effectively decreasing sound levels.
 Encouraging residents to use rugs and heavy curtains can further absorb sound, creating a more tranquil atmosphere.

-Impact on
+Impact on Retention

 Case Study: Mr. Evans